- Bigger battery pack

 The battery charges and recharges in a few ways.
 First, drivers can select one of four drive modes: Eco, Comfort, Sport, and Eco+.
 Each tweaks the EV driveline, for better output or for more regenerative braking or for better battery management.
 The driver can choose one of four regenerative braking levels with the flick of a steering wheel paddle—a paddle which can bring the car to a full stop, Kia says.
 The Soul EV can use its cameras to detect cars in the lane ahead and can adjust its battery output in advance; it can also show the driver how efficiently they drive.

-The 2020 Soul EV offers a lengthy list of safety equipment, some standard, some optional.
+The 2021 Soul EV offers a lengthy list of safety equipment, some standard, some optional.
 The list includes parking sensors, blind-spot monitors, automatic emergency braking, adaptive cruise control, active lane control, and automatic high beams.
-The Soul EV also will offer a 10.3-inch touchscreen display, wireless smartphone charging, Apple CarPlay and Android Auto compatibility, automatic climate control, Bluetooth with audio streaming, LED headlights, and of course, a telematics system that enables smartphone apps to display charge state, battery status, and navigation with planned charge points.The 2020 Kia Soul EV goes on sale in 2019; prices and fuel economy haven’t been disclosed, nor have the states in which Kia will sell its latest electric vehicle.
+The Soul EV also will offer a 10.3-inch touchscreen display, wireless smartphone charging, Apple CarPlay and Android Auto compatibility, automatic climate control, Bluetooth with audio streaming, LED headlights, and of course, a telematics system that enables smartphone apps to display charge state, battery status, and navigation with planned charge points.The 2021 Kia Soul EV goes on sale in 2020; prices and EPA-rated economy haven’t been disclosed, nor have the states in which Kia will sell its latest electric vehicle.